mattn/vim-vfs/README.md

 ```

 vim-vfs load `xxx.vim` automatically when it's required to use the protocol `xxx`.
-`xxx` should be used as protocol name when vim open with `:e xxx:/path/to/the/file`.
+`xxx` should be used as protocol name when vim read/write the URI. ex: `:e xxx:/path/to/the/file`.

 ## Objects